-Alkermes depression drug succeeds in key trial, shares surge
+Alkermes depression drug succeeds in key trial; shares surge

 "We designed ALKS 5461 to have a novel mechanism of action for the treatment of major depressive disorder, a serious disease where new therapeutic options are highly sought after as millions of patients in the U.S. do not respond to standard courses of antidepressant therapy,” Alkermes' chief medical officer, Elliot Ehrich, said in a statement.

+The most commonly reported side effects for ALKS 5461 in the study were nausea, dizziness and fatigue, consistent with what had been seen in earlier trials, the company said.

-Alkermes shares jumped to $64 in after hours trading from a Nasdaq close at $43.51.
+Alkermes shares jumped to $64 in after-hours trading from a Nasdaq close at $43.51.

-(Reporting by Bill Berkrot in New York and Shailesh Kuber in Bangaluru; Editing by Don Sebastian and Leslie Adler)
+Reporting by Bill Berkrot in New York and Shailesh Kuber in Bangaluru; Editing by Leslie Adler